Indiv0/insight-web/README.md

 # Installation

-* Clone the project
+* Clone the project.
-* Import the project into your IDE of choice
+* Import the project into your IDE of choice.
-* Ensure you have a tomcat instance installed and running
+* Ensure you have a Tomcat8 instance installed and running (if you are not planning on doing standalone deployment).
-* [Configure](http://stackoverflow.com/questions/6549504/maven-server-in-settings-xml) your settings.xml with the server login info.

 # Deployment

 ## Standalone

+* Create the standalone .jar file:

-* Run `mvn clean package tomcat7:exec-war-only` to create the standalone .war file
+    `mvn clean package tomcat7:exec-war-only`

+* Execute the server:

-* Run `java -jar target/insight-web-1.0.0-war-exec.jar`
+    `java -jar target/insight-web-1.0.0-war-exec.jar`

 ## Server

+* Deploy to your Tomcat server:

-* Run `mvn clean package tomcat7:deploy -Dtomcat.url=URL -Dtomcat.username=USERNAME -Dtomcat.password=PASSWORD` to deploy to your local tomcat server.
+    `mvn clean package tomcat7:deploy -Dtomcat.url=URL -Dtomcat.username=USERNAME -Dtomcat.password=PASSWORD` to deploy to your local tomcat server.

 # Common Issues